aczietlow/sculpin-blog/source/blogs/posts/production-artifacts.md

     - web.config
     - xmlrpc.php

 There has been a strong push the last few years to ["get off the island"](http://www.garfieldtech.com/blog/off-the-island-2013) and have more synergy with other PHP projects.
 With these efforts Drupal has seen more and more 3rd party tools to enhance the development process of building a site.
-Tools like Behat, composer, vagrant are becoming more and more common while developing a Drupal site.
+Tools like build scripts, Behat, composer, vagrant are becoming more and more common while developing a Drupal site.
 A Drupal 7 project that includes some of these tools might look closer to this:

     - bin/ - executables added from composer e.g. Behat
     - build/ - build scripts